Hmrinal/MFDM/README.md

 - Arduino
 - Thinkspeak
 - ESP8266
-- NodeMCU (if one does not want arduino dependency)
+- NodeMCU (if one does not want arduino dependency
+- Other sensors based on choice

 ## 📦 Install